tbarbette/retina-expe/README.md

 A video showing this experiment running on CloudLab is available at https://youtu.be/cRYmYW9MF0o .
 The video is not self-sufficient to run the experiment yourself, it is a companion to these instructions.

-For most experiments we used a TAP on the Stanford traffic.
-For the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.
-That machine runs Retina and competitors.
+For most experiments we used a TAP on the Stanford University traffic.
+However, for the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.
+That machine runs Retina and competing software.
 The thrid TAP machine will be referenced as the "DUT".

 The experiment manager is [NPF](https://github.com/tbarbette/npf), allowing to easily deploy the scripts over a cluster, and re-run experiments for multiple points and variables.
 In this experiment we will, as in the paper, augment the offered HTTPS load and see how competing solutions perform.